This post may contain affiliate links that at no additional cost to you, I may earn a small commission.

 Vegan-Friendly Winter Boots Brands:

-- Vegetarian Shoes – 100% Vegan
+Vegetarian Shoes Vegan Leather Winter Boots

 Vegetarian Shoes

-If you’re looking for vegan leather winter boots that are fashionable and stylish then Vegetarian Shoes has a great collection.
-Their boots are not necessarily waterproof but they are water-resistant.
+If you’re looking for vegan leather winter boots that are fashionable and stylish, then Vegetarian Shoes has a great collection.
+Their boots are not necessarily waterproof, but they are water-resistant.
 A good choice for urban hikers or for everyday wears to keep your feet and toes warm.

 All of Vegetarian Shoes are vegan, including the glues.